TeXlyre/texlyre.github.io/docs/intro.md

 :::tip Browser Compatibility
 TeXlyre works best in Chrome, Edge, and Firefox.
 Some advanced features like file system backup require Chrome or Edge for full functionality.
 :::

-## Privacy by Design

-TeXlyre was built with privacy as a core principle.
-Your documents never touch external servers unless you explicitly share them with collaborators.
-Even then, the sharing happens through direct peer-to-peer connections.

-The platform uses local browser storage for all your projects.
-You can export your entire workspace at any time and import it into another TeXlyre instance or browser.

 ## Open Source and Community